 Step 3: Choosing Wind-Resistant Plant Species

-You cannot fight nature endlessly.
-You must actively protect balcony plants from wind high rise by selecting tough, rugged species smartly.
-Stop planting fragile, tall, broad-leaf tropicals outside on the 10th floor.
-They simply shredded in my tests.
+You should protect balcony plants from wind high rise by selecting tough species.
+Avoid planting fragile, tall, broad-leaf tropicals on higher floors.

 Instead, heavily favor native coastal plants and tough Mediterranean herbs.
 They evolved naturally to handle extreme, battering coastal winds easily.